Gut Health

 It was especially alarming because some strains are resistant to all anti-fungal drugs.

 Fungus doesn’t get a good press.
-You might think there’s nothing good to say about fungi (except maybe for edible mushrooms), but actually there are species that are beneficial, even essential to our health. . .
+You might think there’s nothing good to say about fungi (except maybe for edible mushrooms), but actually, there are beneficial species, even essential to our health...

-Just as there are distinct communities of beneficial bacteria that thrive in many areas of our bodies, so there are different species of fungus that do the same thing.
+Just as there are distinct communities of beneficial bacteria that thrive in many areas of our bodies, different species of fungi do the same thing.

-Up until 2010 they were virtually ignored by the medical community, but now their importance to good health is finally being recognized.
+Until 2010, they were virtually ignored by the medical community, but their importance to good health is finally recognized.

 First There Was The Microbiome – Now There’s The Mycobiome